-Each child is allocated a Key Person.
+We have a small team of dedicated practitioners to care for your child and each child is allocated a Key Person.
 The Key Person will have a particular responsibility for that child during his or her duration at Buttercups.
-This will benefit the child as close monitoring from the Key Person will enable them to tailor the curriculum to meet the unique needs of each child they are responsible for.
+This will benefit the child, as close monitoring from the Key Person will enable them to tailor the curriculum to meet the unique needs of each child they are responsible for.
 The Key Person will also maintain communication with the parent/carer of that child on a regular basis.

-Buttercups work with other local pre-schools and toddler groups where necessary to share good practice and information.
-We also make contact with previous settings that children may have attended.
+Buttercups work with other local pre-schools, nurseries and toddler groups where necessary to share good practice and information.
+We also make contact with other and previous settings that children may have attended, or are currently attending, to ensure that we work together to help each child fulfill their full potential.

-Buttercups works closely with the reception teachers at School to make the transition from pre-school a less daunting experience.
-Please note that attendance at Buttercups does not guarantee a place at the Meadow School.
-However, the majority of our children go to this School.
+Buttercups works closely with the reception teachers at local schools to make the transition to school a less daunting experience.
+The majority of our children go to the Meadow Primary School, so we have more direct contact with staff at this setting and reception staff visit us during transition.
+Please note that attendance at Buttercups, does not guarantee a place at the Meadow.
+However, the majority of our children go to this school.

-Parents are welcomed – and encouraged – to take part in all aspects of the pre-school from working with the children, assisting with fundraising, involved in the general management of the pre-school and become involved with the Pre-school Learning Alliance, please contact Kirsty Taylor or see Parents and Partners Policy held in the setting.
+Parents are welcomed and positively encouraged to take part in all aspects of the Pre-school, from working with the children, assisting with fundraising, or getting involved in the general management of the Pre-school.
+Please contact Kirsty Salmons, or see our Parents and Partners Policy held in the setting.

 Starting Pre-school can be a stressful and uncertain time for parents/carers and their children.
-If you are at all worried about things when your child starts with us please do not hesitate to discuss your concerns with one of our members of staff.
+If you are at all worried about things when your child starts (or before they start) with us, please do not hesitate to discuss your concerns with one of our members of staff.

 We hope that your child/children enjoy their time at Buttercups.